wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-how-to-manage-portal.md

 If you need to update the application code for your cloud service, use **Update** on the cloud service blade.
 You can update a single role or all roles.
 You'll need to upload a new service package and service configuration file.

-1. In the [Azure <!-- deleted by customization Preview --><!-- keep by customization: begin --> Management <!-- keep by customization: end --> Portal][], select the cloud service you want to update.
+1. In the [Azure Preview Portal][], select the cloud service you want to update.
 This opens the cloud service instance blade.

 2. In the blade, click the **Update** button.